Kriegswaffenkontrollgesetz: Rüstungsexportkontrollgesetz

 Already in April 2021, the federal government had made a design for a new Rüstungsexportkontrollgesetz (Arms Export Control law).
 In November 2021 those who thought that the Kriegswaffenkontrollgesetz did not impose enough limitations on German arms exports could celebrate a success as the Traffic light coalition that was formed at the time, made issuing the new law part of the coalition agreement.

-2022 invasion of Ukraine
+2022 Russian invasion of Ukraine

 Before 2022, Germany had a long-standing policy of not allowing the export of weapons to countries that are involved in an armed conflict.
 The proposed Rüstungsexportkontrollgesetz would also forbid this.

 Within a few days of the 24 February 2022 Russian invasion of Ukraine, the German government began to send small arms to Ukraine.
 It is part of a fundamental change in Germany's foreign policy, marked by Olaf Scholz's 27 February 2022 Zeitenwende speech.
 This policy change will also lead to a different Rüstungsexportkontrollgesetz.
 Plans are to explicitly prescribe that Germany can help countries that are in armed conflict, based on the values that underpin German foreign policy, the goals of the UN charter, international law, and the fundamental right of self defenses.

 In the complex matter of sending weapons to Ukraine three different situations can be discerned: